La Triple T

 "La Triple T" is a song by Argentine singer Tini.
-It was released by Sony Music Latin and Hollywood Records on May 5, 2022, as the fifth single from her fourth studio album, Cupido (2023).
+It was released on May 5, 2022, through Hollywood Records and Sony Music Latin as the fifth single from her fourth studio album, Cupido (2023).
 The song was written by Tini, Elena Rose, and its producers Andrés Torres and Mauricio Rengifo.
 It is her first solo song after a while and several successful collaborations throughout her career.
 The song debuted at number one on the Billboard Argentina Hot 100, becoming Tini's third number-one single on the chart following "Miénteme" and "Bar" in 2021.

 Background and composition

 In early April 2022, Tini announced that she was recording a new song.
 She published part of the song on April 24, 2022, through her social media.
 On April 30, she released the second teaser for the song, where she revealed that the song is coming out on May 5.
 "La Triple T" takes us back to her already catchphrase "Tini Tini Tini".
 The song follows the same vein as some of her previous hits.

 Tini expressed about this new release adding: "This single is a reminder to enjoy life and not take yourself too seriously.
 I hope the music and lyrics can take you to your happy place, whether it's a club or a bar with your friends.
 Ultimately, I want people to have fun while listening 'La Triple T'".
 The song is combination of latin pop, cumbia and urban pop, with mix of reggaeton sound, and was written by Tini, Elena Rose, Andres Torres and Mauricio Rengifo.